Dryer Machine timeline

 controls on the dryer

 Dryer manufacturers decided to add a lot of new controls, and moved them to the front of the dryer.
 They added a timer, an exhaust, temperature controls, and a cool-down cycle.
-They also had 30-inch-wide dryers using a pressure system, this was the first that was offered to the public and is still used till this day.
+They also had 30-inch-wide dryers using a pressure system, which were the first offered to the public and are still used till this day.
+They also made lint collectors a standard feature in clothes dryers during this time.

 • dryer sensors